Mondol007/Neural-Network-Algorithms/README.md

 ## Highlights
 - Each algorithm is implemented from scratch, providing insight into the mechanics of neural networks.
-- Developed a basic understanding in The Deep Neural Network.
+- Developed a basic understanding of The Deep Neural Network.